 Looking for the best of the best?
 Check out Alfred University to obtain your degree in Materials Engineering.
 Alfred, New York delivers a charming small-town atmosphere for students to learn in.

 Freshmen are not required to live on-campus at Alfred University.Alfred's 12:1 student-to-faculty ratio is one of the very best in the country.
-See all of Alfred University's rankings to learn more about the college.
+Where is Alfred really succeeding?
+Check out all of the school's rankings.

 University of Florida is a good decision for individuals interested in a Materials Engineering major.
 Looking for a big school?
 This school has more than 20,000 students on campus.